core-wg/senml-spec/draft-ietf-core-senml.md

 ### Units

 If the Record has no Unit, the Base Unit is used as the Unit.
-Having no Unit and no Base Unit is allowed.
+Having no Unit and no Base Unit is allowed; any information that may be required about units applicable to the value then needs to be provided by the application context.

 ### Time